 - You’ll then be connected with a customer service representative who will cancel your membership.

-Before you dial, have your policy number handy.
-You can find this on your policy documents.
+Before you dial, have your policy number handy, found on your policy documents.

 Cancel by email